nostalgia207/homelab/README.md

 > [!NOTE]
-> Notes here were originally written for myself in Obsidian; this repo is the cleaned-up, sanitized version for anyone curious how it's built.
+> Notes here were originally written for myself in Obsidian to keep track of progress also develop documentation skills.
+This repo is for anyone curious on how it's built.

 ## [Architecture](./diagrams/architecture.md)